 - Barrier Warrior: His Devil Fruit gives him the power to create barriers.
 Nothing has ever been shown to breach them, including Elizabello's King Punch.
 He can launch them as projectiles, and he can also use the barriers to form simple constructs, such as a flight of stairs, a giant tennis racket, or a small bubble around his fist to amplify his punches.

-- Big Damn Heroes: Saves Bellamy from Dellinger.
+- Big Damn Heroes: Bartolomeo uses his barrier to save a broken Bellamy from Dellinger.

 - Bilingual Bonus: Bartolomeo's title "Man-Eater" ("Hitokui" in Japan) can also idiomatically mean "an annoying person".

-- Breakout Character: He is the ninth most popular character and fourth most popular non-Straw Hat character behind Ace, Sabo, and Law.
+- Breakout Character: Despite appearing for a single arc, Bartolomeo is the ninth most popular character and fourth most popular non-Straw Hat character behind Ace, Sabo, and Law.